-This species is known from two localities in the Cordillera Oriental, La Cueva de las Moyas and the Páramo de Cruz Verde, Cundinamarca Department, Colombia, between 3,030 and 3,300m asl.
+This species is known from two localities in the Cordillera Oriental: La Cueva de las Moyas and the Páramo de Cruz Verde, Cundinamarca Department, Colombia, between 3,030–3,300 m asl.
+There is no suitable habitat between known localities.
+Its extent of occurrence (EOO) is 157 km2, its AOO is estimated as 8 km2, and it occurs in two threat-defined locations in two different páramos separated by grazing for cattle and cultivated lands.

 Habitat and Ecology

-It was last seen in 1996.
-Three visits to the type locality have failed to turn up this species, and it is likely that it has declined severely due to complete habitat alteration.
+This species was last seen in 1996.
+Three visits to the type locality and other attempts to find the species have failed to turn up this species and it is likely that it has declined severely due to complete habitat alteration (Colombia Amphibian Red List Assessment Workshop 2016).
+Due to the lack of suitable habitat between the two known sites, no dispersal is thought to occur between them, making the population severely fragmented.

 It is threatened by habitat loss due to conversion to timber forestry and water pollution caused by urban runoff.